miklevin/MikeLev.in/index.md

 > Deep within my heart and soul
 > Two me's fight for the truth&#151;
-> One's the vain green hunter,
+> One's the vain green-hunter,
 > The other's soft and bluish.
 > You'd think the one that feeds us
 > Draws arrows and not glyphs